-“Bare Bones” Health Care Power of Attorney Is Valid in All but Five States
+“Bare Bones” Health Care Power of Attorney Is Valid in All but Four States

 The Commission on Law and Aging has released a booklet offering a simple durable power of attorney for health care, designed to meet the legal requirements in nearly all states.